How to Use the Nano Speech Framework in Marketing to Engage, Persuade, and Convert Customers

 Close: Encourage Action

 End with a single CTA.
-This doesn’t have to be about your business, or contact capture.
-In fact, if your CTA is an action they need to take themselves, you are more likely to build trust and have better conversions over time.
-Use calls to action, calls for engagement, and calls to conversation to diversify the ask in each video.
+It does not have to be about your business or capturing contact details.
+In fact, when the action is something they can do for themselves, you tend to build more trust and convert better over time.
+Vary the ask between calls to action, calls for engagement, and calls for conversation across your videos.

 TLDR: Using the Nano Speech in Marketing

-• Open, Body, Close ensures attention, clarity, and action.
+• Open, Body, Close gives you attention, clarity and action in any format.

-• Apply it to marketing and sales presentations to educate, engage, and convert.
+• Use it in marketing and sales presentations to educate, engage and convert.

-• Use it in sales conversations to simplify messaging and close more deals.
+• Use it in sales conversations to simplify the message and close more deals.

-• Structure written content with Nano Speech for clarity and persuasion.
+• Structure written content with it for clarity and persuasion.

 To learn more about how to use the Nano Speech in marketing, check out the Ultimate Guide to Public Speaking in Marketing.